Last updated: August 25, 2022

 - Double Bay to Rose Bay

-Both sections take about 1.5 hours to complete, which includes various stops for sightseeing.
+Both sections take about 1.5 hours to complete at an average pace, including various stops for sightseeing.

 The first section begins at Rushcutters Bay Park and brings us to Double Bay Beach and the Double Bay shopping centre.
 The second section continues from Double Bay to the Rose Bay ferry wharf, past Point Piper.